 How do top-tier practices differ from average practices in their financial and patient flow results?
 This course explores the “secret sauce” that helps top practices achieve exceptional results and what your practice can do to improve your outcomes.

 Audits and Appeals: Crucial Concepts

 Audits identify potential problems with chart documentation, coding, billing, and compliance.
 They can lead to significant economic and legal difficulties.
-Make an effective rebuttal to criticism resulting from a postpayment payer audit is essential for ophthalmologists and optometrists.
-At the same time, a properly functioning compliance plan, with periodic internal chart audits, and improve reimbursement, reduce delays in payment and increase efficiency.
+Making an effective rebuttal to criticism resulting from a postpayment payer audit is essential for ophthalmologists and optometrists.
+At the same time, a properly functioning compliance plan, with periodic internal chart audits, can improve reimbursement, reduce delays in payment and increase efficiency.